TeenLife

 Community Service Overnight Summer Programs

 Raleigh Expedition offers international volunteering programs in Nepal, Tanzania, and Costa Rica.
 The program engages students in long-lasting change through community, environmental, and adventure leadership projects.
-With more than 30 years’ experience of working with young people, our history of volunteering dates back to members of the British royal family.
+With more than 30 years of experience working with young people, our history of volunteering dates back to members of the British royal family.

 Language Overnight Summer Programs

 CESA Languages Abroad offers summer teenage courses in France, Spain, Germany, and Japan.
 All courses are held in accredited, quality language schools, providing language tuition for beginner to advanced levels, on courses of 1 to 6 weeks+ duration.
-CESA Languages Abroad is based in the UK and has been offering language programs abroad for over 30 years (est. 1980).
+CESA Languages Abroad is based in the UK and has offered language programs abroad for over 30 years (est. 1980).

 Our summer language programs immerse teens in one of 15 languages: Arabic, Chinese, Danish, English, Finnish, French, German, Italian, Japanese, Korean, Norwegian, Portuguese, Russian, Spanish or Swedish.
 Our programs are a powerful combination of language immersion and summer camp fun.

-earn a language abroad on the adventure of a lifetime.
+Learn a language abroad on the adventure of a lifetime.
 You will see the world, experience a new culture, and make friends from 100 countries as you prepare for your global future.
 Start any Monday and study from two weeks to up to a whole year.
 Study in France, Italy, Costa Rica, Spain, Germany, Japan, Korea, China, Portugal, and the United Arab Emirates.
 Ages 13 and up.

 Learning Differences Overnight Summer Programs

-SOAR SUMMER CAMP—Multiple Locations
+SOAR Summer Camp—Multiple Locations

-SOAR offers high adventure summer camps designed specifically for youth and young adults between the ages of 8 and 25 diagnosed with ADHD and LD.
+SOAR offers high-adventure summer camps designed specifically for youth and young adults between the ages of 8 and 25 diagnosed with ADHD and LD.
 Each of our summer camp programs promotes friendships, increases self-confidence, and develops life skills.

 Outdoor Adventure Overnight Summer Programs